DragonSenses/visionize/architectural-decision-log.md

 Now in the pages that uses the `Info` component, pass the `isSubscribed` data as a prop to the `Info` component.
 This will allow it to conditionally render the appropriate text.

+#### Update OrgIdPage with subscription status

 In `OrgIdPage`, add the `orgId` variable through `useParams` and parse it as a string.
-Then get `isSubscribed` variable trhough the `checkSubscription` function.
+Then get `isSubscribed` variable through the `checkSubscription` function.
 Use the subscription status to render the `Info` component.

 feat(OrgPage): Render Info with subscription data